JohannesDeml/NetworkBenchmarkDotNet/README.md

 #### How to add a library

 1. Add a new folder inside the NetworkBenchmarkDotNet solution with the name of your library
-2. Add a script called `YourLibraryBenchmark.cs` which implements [INetworkBenchmark](../../blob/master/NetCoreNetworkBenchmark/INetworkBenchmark.cs)
+2. Add a script called `YourLibraryBenchmark.cs` which implements [INetworkBenchmark](../../blob/master/NetworkBenchmarkDotNet/INetworkBenchmark.cs)
-3. Add your library name to the [NetworkLibrary](../../blob/master/NetCoreNetworkBenchmark/NetworkLibrary.cs) enum
+3. Add your library name to the [NetworkLibrary](../../blob/master/NetworkBenchmarkDotNet/NetworkLibrary.cs) enum
 4. Add your Implementation Constructor to `INetworkBenchmark.CreateNetworkBenchmark()`
-5. Use the `-l ` argument (or `BenchmarkConfiguration.Library`) to test your library and if everything works as expected.
+5. Use the `-l ` argument (or `BenchmarkSetup.Library`) to test your library and if everything works as expected.
-6. Run the benchmarks `./NetCoreNetworkBenchmark -b All` and see if your library runs correct
+6. Run the benchmarks `./NetworkBenchmarkDotNet -b All` and see if your library runs correct
 7. Create a PR including your benchmark md results 🎉

 ### Rules for adding a benchmark